mnt-home/swiftchain/README.md

 user = Node("Some user name to be hashed")

 # Create a blockchain with a difficulty threshold of 7,
-# meaning that the difficulty is increased every 7 blocks:
+# meaning that the difficulty increases every 7 blocks:
 chain = Blockchain(diff_threshold=7, g_data="Fiat Lux!",
                    node_addr=user.get_node_addr())